 Carotid Artery Stenosis (Stroke)

-Carotid artery disease screening is a simple, non-invasive and painless test.
+Interventional Cardiologist Dr. Lim offers Carotid artery disease screening in her cardiology clinic at Singapore which is a simple, non-invasive, and painless test.
 During the test, you will be asked to lie on your back.
-After applying gel to your neck, a probe is used to detect images and to measure blood flow through the carotid arteries.
+After applying gel on your neck, a probe is used to detect images and to measure blood flow through the carotid arteries.

 - Within normal range

 - Mild to moderate risk

 - Significant risk

 - Sudden numbness or weakness

 - Sudden trouble speaking and understanding

 - Sudden trouble seeing in one or both eyes

 - High blood pressure